WFC-WebFlowConecta/DocsWebFlowConecta/src/posts/getting-started/posts/authentication.md

   order: 1
 ---

-Here, we will take care of the entire authentication process for our WFC project.
+Test, we will take care of the entire authentication process for our WFC project.
 This section is dedicated to managing user credentials and generating authentication token.

 ## Create Account